kjh2159/mllm/README.md

 ### Run with the CPU of Android

-*`NOTE:` This project requires to root an ndroid phone.
+*`NOTE:` This project requires to root an android phone.
 Also, depending on your phones, RAM DVFS may not be supported.
 Please first check if your phone is available for RAM DVFS*

 #### 1. Build